mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_spectra.rst

 =======

-This section describes the plugins behind spectral reflectance or emission used in Mitsuba 2.
+This section describes the plugins behind spectral reflectance or emission used in 3.
 On an implementation level, these behave very similarly to the :ref:`texture plugins <sec-textures>` described earlier (but lacking their spatially varying property) and can thus be used similarly as either BSDF or emitter parameters: